Blanket solution: Tekla Fabrics collaborates with John Pawson

 With a background in luxury fashion, Tekla founder Charlie Hedin shifted gears towards homeware and founded the textile studio in 2017.
 ‘Today we can clearly see an evolution in how people spend their time and money,’ he says.
 ‘The home is our most sacred place and gives us the possibility to express ourselves on a level other than fashion.’

 Functionality, sustainability, accessibility and innovation are at the core of Tekla’s products – fundamentals that resonated with Pawson.
 Although the architect is relatively unseasoned with soft furnishings, he says, ’I’ve always been interested in the idea of developing pared back inventories of equipment for the spaces I make.
 Textiles are part of this essential kit.
 Because something is functional, does not mean it can’t also be sensuous and beautiful.
 Sustainability has — rightly — become an integral part of the way we design and this need for responsible thinking is often what drives the innovative aspects of a project.’

-The two creatives worked closely to develop a weave that felt right for use at home; a lighter, warm soft blanket in Pawson’s signature minimalist style.
+The two creatives worked closely to develop the very best blankets, with a weave that felt right for use at home; a lighter, warm soft blanket in Pawson’s signature minimalist style.
 ‘I’ve always said that, for me, whether I’m designing a monastery, a boat or a blanket, it’s all architecture and therefore all a product of the same thinking,’ he explains.

 The design of the four blankets was inspired by Pawson’s private family residence in the Cotswolds, Home House, previously a working farm which he has been renovating since 2013.
 ‘The graphic motifs draw on shapes and patterns in the landscape and in the interventions I have made there.
 The colours reference conditions of light within the house itself, particularly the red evening sky that reflects around the warm white interior surfaces of the barn,’ Pawson explains.